purvisjd/Credit_Risk_Analysis/README.md

     ![ForestClassifier precision and recall scores](https://user-images.githubusercontent.com/85641017/138130718-29f030f1-56d5-4456-99bf-5c04936a25f6.png)

-    This graphic shows that the BalancedRandomForestClassifier algorithm produced a precision score of approximately .04 and a recall score of .67 for high risk and a precision score of 1 and a recall score of .91 for low risk.
+    The BalancedRandomForestClassifier algorithm demonstrates a significantly low level of precision for identifying high risk individuals with a score of .04.
+It does, however, demonstrate a high level of precision for low risk with a score of 1.
+The sensitivity level for high credit risk is on the higher end of moderate with a score of .67.
+It has an extremely high sensitivity level for identifying low risk with a score of .91.

 *  EasyEnsembleClassifier:
     *  Balanced Accuracy Score: